 Instead of substituting coconut flour, I recommend starting with a recipe that already calls for it so you can modify from there, if needed.
 My Coconut Flour Lemon Poppy Seed Muffins, Coconut Flour Banana Bread, or Coconut Flour Orange Cranberry Muffins are a good place to start.

-- Let the muffins cool completely, then serve right away.
+- Let the muffins cool completely, then serve.
 For best shelf life, store these in an airtight container in the fridge for up to a week.

-If you try this recipe, please leave a comment below letting me know how you like it!
+If you try these Almond Flour Muffins, please leave a comment below letting me know how you like them.
 And if you make a substitution, please let me know how that works out, too.
 We can all benefit from your experience!

 Reader Feedback: What’s your favorite muffin flavor?